 - At $150 a month, you'll reach $1,000,000 (in this scenario) in 43.25 years with 8% real returns (starting with $10,000).

 - $75 a month won't take twice as long, and $300 a month won't cut the time in half.

-Enter Compound Interest, stage left.
-That’s right – at some point your money will be working much harder than your monthly contribution.
+Compound interest is a funny thing.
+At some point, your money will be working much harder than your monthly contribution.

 How to Become a Millionaire

-Do this for me: save regularly, check rarely, and celebrate wildly when you hit your retirement goal.
+Do this for me though: save regularly, check rarely, and celebrate wildly when you hit your goal number.
+Good luck!